zsun9/MMB_forecast_application/reference/CET15/readme.txt

 Summary of model:
 Extended medium-sized DSGE model endogenizing the labor force participation rate
+- Common shocks: 1. monetary policy 2. technology 3. investment-specific technology
-Shocks: 1. financial wedge 2. consumption wedge 3. technology shock 4. fiscal policy shock
+- Model specific shocks: 1. financial wedge 2. consumption wedge 3. technology 4. fiscal policy

 Specific estimation method:
 Estimate the model using a particular Bayesian strategy that minimizes the distance between the dynamic response to three shocks in the model and the analog objects in the data, which is obtained using an identified VAR for postwar quarterly US times series that include key labor market variables.
 The strategy is developed in Christiano, Trabandt, and Walentin (2010).